 6 Reasons STEM Learning Makes the Grade

 - STEM lessons focus on real-world issues and problems.
 STEM learning addresses real social, economic, and environmental problems and encourages solutions to them.
-Real World STEM Problems has terrific ideas for classroom projects.
+Real-World STEM Problems has terrific ideas for classroom projects.

 - STEM lessons are guided by the engineering design process.
 During the EDP, teams of students try their own research-based ideas, take different approaches, make mistakes, practice useful failure, and keep trying.
-This closely echoes how students use Solution Fluency, which mirrors many familiar learning process like the scientific method.
+This closely echoes how students use Solution Fluency, which mirrors many familiar learning processes like the scientific method.